-WELD 1103 Introduction to Welding 3 cr.
-Applications

-As of Fall 2012, this course remains available only to high school students enrolled in the MSCC Technical Center.
-Designed for beginning welders in the manufacturing production and maintenance industry, this course provides basic skills and fundamental knowledge in oxyacetylene welding, cutting and brazing, Shielded Metal Arc welding,

-Gas Metal Arc welding and Gas Tungsten Arc welding.
+WELD 1103 Introduction to Welding Applications 3 cr.
+Available only to high school students enrolled in the Mid-South Technical Center, this course is designed for beginning welders in the manufacturing production and maintenance industry, this course provides basic skills and fundamental knowledge in oxyacetylene welding, cutting and brazing, Shielded Metal Arc welding, Gas Metal Arc welding and Gas Tungsten Arc welding.
 Safety procedures and practices are emphasized.
 Lab and testing fees are required.